ruggiero/clustep/README.md

 ### cluster.py

     cluster.py [-h] [--gas-core] [--dm-core] [--dm-only] [-o init.dat]

     Generate an initial conditions file for a galaxy cluster halo simulation.

     Optional arguments:
       -h, --help   show this help message and exit --gas-core   Sets the density profile for the gas to have a core.
       --dm-core    The same, but for the dark matter.
-  --dm-only    Generates an initial conditions file containing only dark
+      --dm-only    Generates an initial conditions file containing only dark matter.
-               matter.
       -o init.dat  The name of the output file.

 ### profiles.py

     profiles.py [-h] [--gas-core] [--dm-core] file.dat

     Plots stuff.

     positional arguments:
       file.dat    The name of the input file.

     optional arguments:
       -h, --help  show this help message and exit --gas-core  Sets the density profile for the gas to have a core.
       --dm-core   The same, but for the dark matter.

-## Author:
+## Author

     Rafael Ruggiero
     Undergraduate student at Universidade de São Paulo (USP), Brazil
     Contact: bluewhale [at] cecm.usp.br